twinklymeat/CuraHub/doc/CuraHub SRS.md

 Section 1 is the Introduction, and is intended for anyone.
 Section 2 is about the product and its features, mostly intended for customers, and Section 3 is about the requirements for the product and development process, meant for the developers.

 ## 2. Product Overview
-CuraHub is a comprehensive web-based healthcare appointment scheduling platform designed to bridge the gap between healthcare providers and patients.
+CuraHub is a comprehensive web based healthcare appointment scheduling platform designed to bridge the gap between healthcare providers and patients.
 The system serves as a digital marketplace where doctors can establish their professional presence, manage their availability, and connect with patients seeking medical care.
 Patients benefit from an intuitive interface that allows them to discover healthcare providers, compare options, and book appointments seamlessly.

-The platform operates on a dual-sided model, catering to both healthcare professionals who need efficient practice management tools and patients who require convenient access to healthcare services.
+The platform operates on a dual sided model, catering to both healthcare professionals who need efficient practice management tools and patients who require convenient access to healthcare services.
 CuraHub eliminates traditional barriers in healthcare scheduling by providing real-time availability, transparent provider information, and streamlined booking processes that work across all modern web browsers and devices.

 ### 2.1 Product Functions
 CuraHub provides the following major functions organized by user type: